Composting Key to Regenerative Agriculture

 “Half of the topsoil on the planet has been lost in the last 150 years,” according to the World Wildlife Fund.
 “The effects of soil erosion go beyond the loss of fertile land.
 It has led to increased pollution and sedimentation in streams and rivers, clogging these waterways and causing declines in fish and other species.
 And degraded lands are also often less able to hold onto water, which can worsen flooding.”

 A paradigm shift is needed.
-Regenerative agriculture offers practices that rebuild soil organic matter and restore degraded soil biodiversity – resulting in both carbon sequestration and improved water cycling and retention.
+Regenerative agriculture offers practices that rebuild soil’s organic matter and restore its biodiversity – resulting in both carbon sequestration and improved water cycling and retention.

 • Composting